ethanfuerst/ethanfuerst.github.io/README.md

 # ethanfuerst.github.io

-to run locally:
+To run locally:
 ```
 flask run
 ```

-## to do
+To Do:
+ - Deploy IMDb Ratings dashboard to Modal
- - gha for freezer
+ - GitHub Action for freeze.py
- - custom 404 page
+ - Custom 404 page